-In 2018, Trappeniers works on AntennA and Ellipsis: a complementary diptych consisting of an installation in the public space and a theatre performance in the black box.
+In 2018, Trappeniers worked on AntennA and Ellipsis: a complementary diptych consisting of an installation in the public space and a theatre performance in the black box.
 Both works relate about the relationship between human and technology, and the mutual (mis)communication that arises from it, while having a different focus.
 How do technological possibilities influence the communication between people?
 And how do we as humans handle the rapid technological evolutions?

 Another project that originated from the research residency at L'L was the dance performance Selfed.
 Trappeniers worked on it in TAKT Dommelhof (Belgium) and with Plesni Teater Ljubljana (Slovenia).
-The reworked piece was presented as physical theatre during TAKT Festival #17.
+The piece was presented as physical theatre during TAKT Festival #17.